olyoberdorf/DRAGONS/geminidr/doc/tutorials/GMOSImg-vs-IRAF/index.rst

 Once we have our calibration files processed and added to the database, we can run ``reduce`` on our science data::

-   $ reduce @science.lis
+   $ reduce @science.lis -p stackFrames:scale=True

-This command will generate bias and flat corrected files and will stack them.
+This command will generate bias and flat corrected files and will stack them after scaling images to the same intensity.
 If a fringe frames is needed this command will apply the correction.
 The stacked image will have the ``_stack`` suffix.

 The output stack units are in electrons (header keyword BUNIT=electrons).
 The output stack is stored in a multi-extension FITS (MEF) file.
 The science signal is in the "SCI" extension, the variance is in the "VAR" extension, and the data quality plane (mask) is in the "DQ" extension.

-.. note::  Depending on your version of Astropy, you might see a lot of
-    Astropy warnings about headers and coordinates system.
-You can safely ignore them.

 Below are one of the raw images and the final stack: